 (She/Her/Hers)

-In 2016 I graduated from Pacific Rim College and went on to complete licensing exams with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia.
-I have since focused my studies and training on helping those with neurological disorders, chronic and acute pain management, and gynaecology and obstetrics.
-I have completed training and become certified with the Neuroacupuncture Institute (NAI), and the Complete Concussion Management Institute (CCMI).
+In 2016, Jennifer graduated from Pacific Rim College and completed licensing exams with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia (CTCMA).
+Since then, she has focused her studies and training on helping those with pain and neurological conditions such as stroke, neuropathy, trigeminal neuralgia, MS, Bell’s Palsy and more.

-I was born and raised in Victoria, BC.
-My passion for acupuncture and Chinese med...
+(She/Her/Hers) Jennifer was born and raised in Victoria, BC.
+Her Chinese heritage has always ins...
+Read More

 Morsal completed her Masters in Physiotherapy at the University of Saskatchewan in 2018 with an undergraduate degree in Psychology.
 She strives to deliver client-centered care with a holistic approach.